Tarique Rahman: Illegal wealth acquisition

-The ACC filed a case against Tarique Rahman, his wife Zubaida Rahman, and Zubaida Rahman's mother Syeda Iqbal Banu in 2007 during the military-backed caretaker government on allegations that Tarique Rahman and his wife had illegal assets worth more than 48 million taka beyond their declared income.
+The ACC filed a case against Rahman, his wife Zubaida, and Zubaida's mother, Syeda Iqbal Banu, in 2007 during the military-backed caretaker government on allegations that Rahman and his wife had illegal assets worth more than 48 million taka beyond their declared income.

 On 31 March 2009, the investigating officer filed a chargesheet against the three in court.
-However, the trial against Zubaida's mother Syeda Iqbal Banu was later dismissed.
+However, the trial against Zubaida's mother was later dismissed.
 The court recorded the statements of 42 witnesses for the prosecution, including the complainant in the case.

-A Dhaka court sentenced Tarique Rahman to nine years in prison and a fine of Tk 30 million, and his wife Zubaida Rahman to three years in prison and a fine of Tk 3.5 million.
-At the same time, the court ordered the confiscation of Tarique's illegal assets worth about Tk 3.5 million in favor of the state.
+A Dhaka court sentenced Rahman to nine years in prison and a fine of Tk 30 million, and his wife, Zubaida, to three years in prison and a fine of Tk 3.5 million.
+At the same time, the court ordered the confiscation of Rahman's illegal assets worth about Tk 3.5 million in favour of the state.

-In October 2024, the interim government of Muhammad Yunus suspended the sentence of Tarique Rahman's wife Zubaida Rahman for one year in a case filed on charges of acquiring wealth outside known sources of income, on the condition of surrender and appeal.
-On 28 May 2025, Tarique Rahman and his wife Zubaida Rahman were acquitted of all charges after being found innocent in the case.
+In October 2024, the interim government of Muhammad Yunus suspended the sentence of Rahman's wife for one year in a case filed on charges of acquiring wealth outside known sources of income, on the condition of surrender and appeal.
+On 28 May 2025, Rahman and his wife were acquitted of illegal wealth acquisition case by the High Court questioning procedural legitimacy of the case filed by the Anti-Corruption Commission.